tylerlong/manate/README.md

 - Add logging, easily turn on and off
 - cache data for getter functions, just like what I did in SubX project
 - When is `typeof path === 'symbol'`?
+- if `debounce`, autoRun cannot detect read events any more
+- autoRun should avoid recursion
+  - because recursion has max limit
+- rewrite some emitter.on to promise
+- allow autoRun to cancel
+- runAgain should return promise
+- rxjs debounce trigger event, my implementation debounce `f`, that's why mine is buggy.

 ## Notes